Artchibald/2022_icon_rebrand_scripts/README.md

 - managed to fix with    // make sure all colors are RGB, equivalent of Edit > Colors > Convert to RGB

-- list of commands can be useful for a specific task: https://community.adobe.com/t5/illustrator-discussions/a-list-of-illustrator-menu-commands-we-can-call-from-javascript/td-p/7694367

 ```
    app.executeMenuCommand('Colors9');
 ```

+- The list of all these available commands can be useful for a specific task: https://community.adobe.com/t5/illustrator-discussions/a-list-of-illustrator-menu-commands-we-can-call-from-javascript/td-p/7694367

-# Briefs and other less impportant notes
+# Briefs and other less important notes

 # To do